 They must have strong technical skills and knowledge about how people interact with computers and specific knowledge about each platform (e.g., iOS or Android).
 UX designers typically earn a salary of $85,000 or more.

 A UX researcher is someone who looks into the experiences that people have with products and services offered by their company.
 They are data-driven workers who should have a strong understanding of how people interact with technology and an eye for detail to identify any usability issues that may exist in the user interface.

-The average UX researcher makes in the high five figures, but UX researchers with experience under their belt usually earn over $100,000 per year.
+The average UX researcher makes in the high five figures, but UX researchers with experience under their belt can earn more than $100,000 per year.

 A video producer creates sound and video projects for television, film, or web-based media.
 They’re responsible for overseeing everything from pre-production planning through post-production editing on any given project.

 Video producers can work on large projects like commercials, music videos, and documentaries, or projects for corporate companies like training videos, online seminars, and more.
 They work closely with other creatives such as writers, editors, and directors to ensure that everything runs smoothly from start to finish.

 Video producers can earn a salary ranging from $40,000 to $90,000 and often work on a freelance basis.